rol4nd/servermenu/README.md

 ## Creating Symfonyproject

 1. The default path is /var/www/symfony
 2. The user for ftp is "ftpuser" with the default password "F1leupl0ad"
+3. Creating database "symfony" with user "symfony" and password "Te3XtcH"